2008 Football League Two play-off final: Route to the final

 Rochdale faced Darlington in their play-off semi-final, with the first leg being held away at Balfour Webnet Arena on 10 May 2008.
 Jason Kennedy opened the scoring for the home side with a lob in the 28th minute before Chris Dagnall equalised for Rochdale on 70 minutes when his shot was deflected into the net by a Darlington defender, wrong-footing the goalkeeper David Stockdale.
 Ian Miller won the game 2–1 for Darlington in the first minute of stoppage time with a header.
 The return leg was held at Spotland seven days later.
-Darlington opened the scoring with in the 28th minute after Rene Howe impeded Kennedy in the penalty area, and Clark Keltie scored from the penalty spot.
+Darlington opened the scoring in the 28th minute after Rene Howe impeded Kennedy in the penalty area, and Clark Keltie scored from the penalty spot.
 Rochdale drew level on 43 minutes through Chris Dagnall and then took the lead after a deflected strike from David Perkins found the net on 78 minutes.
 With the score at 2–1 after regular time, the aggregate scoreline was 3–3 and the match went into extra time, during which Perkins was sent off for dissent.
 No goals were scored during the additional period, so the match had to be decided by a penalty shootout.
 Rochdale scored all five of their penalties while Darlington's Kennedy missed his and sent Rochdale to the play-off final.
 After the game Rochdale failed in an appeal against the red card given to Perkins and he was subsequently unavailable for selection for the final.